lilyinstarlight/overlay/README.md

 dwm
 ---
-This package is based on the official Gentoo package, but it downloads the latest git snapshot from my [dwm](https://github.com/fkmclane/dwm) repository.
-This overlay also includes a package for my own dwmstatus in the dwm repository.
+Dwm is a dynamic (tiling and floating) window manager for X. This package uses my version from my [dwm](https://github.com/fkmclane/dwm) repository.
+This overlay also includes a package for my dwmstatus also located in the repository.

 Armagetron Advanced
 -------------------
-This repository provides ebuilds for [Armagetron Advanced](http://armagetronad.org) versions 0.2.8.3.2 and 0.4.
-The 0.4 ebuild downloads the latest bzr trunk every time it is run.
+[Armagetron Advanced](http://armagetronad.org) is a fast-paced 3D implementation of lightcycles from the movie Tron.
+It features both single-player and multiplayer modes with online servers that have extensive configurability.
+This package includes the current stable release, 0.2.8, and the current bzr snapshot, 0.4.

 Wine (Compholio Patches)
 ------------------------
-This repository also provides an ebuild that builds a version of wine with the compholio patches.
-This mostly adds support for Silverlight.
+The Wine package in this overlay can optionally include the [Compholio](http://www.compholio.com/wine-compholio/) patches.
+These patches mostly add support for Silverlight.

 Pipelight
 ---------
-Pipelight allows browser plugins in wine to be run in native browsers.
-This is often used in conjunction with the compholio wine to allow Silverlight natively.
+[Pipelight](https://launchpad.net/pipelight) is a browser plugin that allows running windows browser plugins in Wine in native browsers.
+It includes support for Silverlight, Adobe Flash, Adobe Shockwave, and Unity Webplayer.
+It requires Wine with the Compholio patches to run Silverlight or any DRM content.